Nextdoor/git-change/git-change.rst

 --[no]helpxml
             like --help, but generates XML output

---[no]merge_commit
+--[no]merge-commit
             Create a change for a merge commit.
-Implies
+Implies `--use-head-commit`.

---use_head_commit
 This flag assumes the current branch is a tracking branch and that the HEAD commit is an unreviewed merge commit for which a review is being created.
-A change branch will be created and git-commit --amend invoked in order to have the commit-msg hook add a change ID header.
+A change branch will be created and `git-commit --amend` invoked in order to have the commit-msg hook add a change ID header.
 The usual check for unmerged commits is skipped, so be sure all of the commits being merged have change ID headers to avoid having Gerrit create a review for each one.
 Finally, note that the HEAD (merge) commit in the original tracking branch is removed after the change branch is created.
             (default: 'false')

 -m, --message